jorishr/website-text-translator/README.md

 - Source folder: this is the base folder used to find HTML files.
 The program will look for HTML files recursively through all sub-folders.
 The default value is `"./"`, the root folder of your project.
 - Destination folder: this is the folder where you JSON translation files will be stored.
 This folder must be the same as the source folder _or_ a sub-folder of the source folder.
 For example, if your source folder is `./src` then the destination folder can be `./src` or `./src/translations` or similar.

-Note that your HTML files will be overwritten by the program because txt-id's need to be added to the original HTML.
+Note that your HTML file(s) will be overwritten by the program because text-id's need to be added to the original HTML.
 Hence, the importance of the backup option discussed above.

 ### First run